greenboxal/doggohub/doc/administration/operations/unicorn.md

 ## Unicorn

-GitLab uses [Unicorn](http://unicorn.bogomips.org/), a pre-forking Ruby web server, to handle web requests (web browsers and Git HTTP clients).
-Unicorn is a daemon written in Ruby and C that can load and run a Ruby on Rails application; in our case the Rails application is GitLab Community Edition or GitLab Enterprise Edition.
+DoggoHub uses [Unicorn](http://unicorn.bogomips.org/), a pre-borking Ruby web server, to handle web requests (web browsers and Git HTTP clients).
+Unicorn is a daemon written in Ruby and C that can load and run a Ruby on Rails application; in our case the Rails application is DoggoHub Community Edition or DoggoHub Enterprise Edition.

-Unicorn has a multi-process architecture to make better use of available CPU cores (processes can run on different cores) and to have stronger fault tolerance (most failures stay isolated in only one process and cannot take down GitLab entirely).
-On startup, the Unicorn 'master' process loads a clean Ruby environment with the GitLab application code, and then spawns 'workers' which inherit this clean initial environment.
+Unicorn has a multi-process architecture to make better use of available CPU cores (processes can run on different cores) and to have stronger fault tolerance (most failures stay isolated in only one process and cannot take down DoggoHub entirely).
+On startup, the Unicorn 'master' process loads a clean Ruby environment with the DoggoHub application code, and then spawns 'workers' which inherit this clean initial environment.
 The 'master' never handles any requests, that is left to the workers.
 The operating system network stack queues incoming requests and distributes them among the workers.